chintakjoshi/moodle-docker-local/README.md

 mariadb
 ```

-Now, if you are using windows - Then, Open ```docker-entrypoint.sh``` script in VS Code.
+Now, if you are using Windows - Then, Open ```docker-entrypoint.sh``` script in VS Code.
 In the bottom-right corner, you'll see an indicator saying CRLF or LF.
 Click on it, then select LF from the options that pop up.
 Save the file.
-Otherwise, you can skip this step if you are linux user.
+Otherwise, you can skip this step if you are Linux user.

 3) Install Moodle Image to docker -
 ```